giladfrid009/SimpleSIMD/README.md

 |   SIMD | 100000 |   8,897.370 ns | 102.2559 ns |  95.6502 ns |  0.15 |

 ## Value Delegates
 This library uses the value delegate pattern.
-This pattern is used as a replacement for delegates.
+This pattern is used as a replacement for regular delegates.
 Calling functions using this patten may feel unusual since it requires creation of structs to pass as arguments instead of delegates, but it is very beneficial performance-wise.
 The performance difference makes using this pattern worthwhile in performance critical places.
 Since the focus of this library is **pure performance**, we use this pattern wherever possible.